awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-awscli.md

    $ zip function.zip index.js
    ```

 1. Create a Lambda function with the `create-function` command\.
+Replace the highlighted text in the role ARN with your account ID\.

    ```
    $ aws lambda create-function --function-name my-function \